 You will need to complete a separate form for each job.

 What is the total number of hours allowed for each reporting period?

 Students can report up to 45 hours per week.

 I have exceeded the total hour limit for this reporting period.
 What further documentation would I need to present for my hours to be accepted?

 Exceeding the total hour limit tells us that you have worked on average more than 45 hours per week during this reporting period.
-In order for us to add your Practice hours to your transcript we may ask that you provide further documentation.
-This means you will need to submit a signed letter from your supervisor(s) confirming that the hours you have submitted are correct for this reporting period.
+In order to have these extra hours approved by Practice, we may ask that you provide documentation to support your claim.
+This means you will need to submit a signed letter from your supervisor confirming that the hours you have submitted are correct for this reporting period.

 What do the categories stand for on the Practice Report?

 The categories listed under Practice Report Hours are specific to each student's program.
 For more information on Practice Hour categories, refer to the appropriate Student Learning Contract (SLC).
 Students can check their SLC to learn what settings are design-related and approved for the submission of Practice Hours.
 Please note: Hours accepted by the BAC Practice Department may or may not be approved by NCARB and NCIDQ for Architecture and Interior Design licensure.